Bantee-Golf/oxygen-laravel/README.md

     ],
 ```

-3) Require the package into composer through the command line.
+3.2.
+Require the package into composer through the command line
 ```
 composer require emedia/oxygen
 ```

-4) Edit `.env` file and update the database settings.
+3.3.
+Edit `.env` file and update the database settings

+#### 4. Run Setup

+4.1.
+Init Git

-5) Commit your current state to Git, because next step will change some of the default files.
+Commit your current state to Git, because next step will change some of the default files.

 ```
 git init
 git add -A && git commit -m "Initial commit."
 ```

+4.2.
+Execute

-6) Run the following command.
+Run the following command.
 This will do the default installation, if any questions are asked, you can just press ENTER to confirm the default choice, or change it.

 ```
 php artisan setup:oxygen-project
 ```

+4.a.
+Setup with confirm (OPTIONAL)

-(OPTIONAL) The default setup will install with default options.
+The default setup will install with default options.
 If you want to have manual control over installation run the command `php artisan setup:oxygen-project --confirm` and it will confirm before every step.

 7) After the setup is done, you'll see the next steps on screen.
 These build instructions will be also added to your `README.md` file.